Valerii Korobeinikov

 An Enterprise Architect who speaks business, not just tech

-I work with CEOs, CIOs, and boards on high-stakes technology decisions — where the consequences are financial, operational, and strategic, not just technical.
+I work with senior business and technology leaders on high-stakes technology decisions — where the consequences are financial, operational, and strategic, not just technical.

 What an Enterprise Architect actually does — in my practice